ejolly/svelteturk/README.md

 If you are unsure if you have set these credentials properly, simply start the app, as svelte-turk will issue an error message if it can't locate them through either method.
 Then simply set them and restart the app.

+## Project structure

+- `main/`
+  - contains code for the electron server, the skeleton html file that svelte renders to, and nedb files
+- `renderer/`
+  - contains all code for the svelte app (e.g. pages and components)

 ## Development Log

 1. Install [npm](https://www.npmjs.com/get-npm) (if you don't have it)